Ahmadjajja/coding_challange/stock-dashboard/README.md

 ## 📱 Responsive

-Optimized for desktop, tablet, and mobile devices.
+Optimized for desktop, tablet, and mobile devices using Tailwind CSS responsive utilities.

 ## 📄 License